 GCSEC - Security in Google Cloud Platform

-This course uses lectures, demos, and hands-on labs to teach you about a variety of Google Cloud security controls and techniques.
+This certification & training course uses lectures, demos, and hands-on labs to teach you about a variety of Google Cloud security controls and techniques.
 You'll explore the components of Google Cloud and deploy a secure solution on the platform.
 You'll also learn how to mitigate attacks at several points in a Google Cloud-based infrastructure, including distributed denial-of-service attacks, phishing attacks, and threats involving content classification and use.

 This course teaches participants the following skills:

 - Understanding the Google approach to security Managing administrative identities using Cloud Identity.

 - Implementing least privilege administrative access using Google Resource Manager, Cloud IAM.

 - Implementing IP traffic controls using VPC firewalls and Google Cloud Armor.

 - Implementing Identity-Aware Proxy.